jimon/fgdesignpatterns21/markdown/04_observer.md

 Optionally:
 - Try passing both old and new health value, show "game end" if value goes to 0.
 - Try "poll" current health value from UI at a start of the game and once in a while.
+- Try changing health from callback and see what happens.
 ```